-The instructor's policy on "I" grades may be found on his web site.
+The instructor's policy on "I" grades may be found on his web As is appropriate, these are almost never given.

-The course prerequisites are enforced via test design and grading.
-Failure to have met the prerequisites may result in being dropped from the course administratively and will result in a very frustrating learning experience that, almost certainly, will be less than successful.
+The course prerequisites are enforced via test design and Failure to have met the prerequisites may well result in being dropped from the course administratively and almost surely will result in a very frustrating learning experience that will be far less than optimal.